Algerian cuisine: Desserts

 Old advertising poster for Selecto from Hamoud Boualem (1889).

 Typically, seasonal fruits are served as a dessert at the end of meals.
 These fruits include watermelon, loquat, grape, pomegranate or dates (which can also be served at the beginning of the meal).

-Common pastries include dziriyat, garn ghzal (similar to gazelle ankles), baqlawa, bradj, makroudh, kalb elouz, zlabiya, and griwech (a deep-fried pretzel-shaped dough, soaked in honey and sprinkled with sesame seeds).
+Common pastries include dziriyat, garn ghzal (similar to gazelle ankles), baqlawa, mhancha, bradj, makroudh, kalb elouz, zlabiya, and griwech (a deep-fried pretzel-shaped dough, soaked in honey and sprinkled with sesame seeds).

 Many pastries are prepared for special occasions, such as Eid-al-Fitr and weddings.
 For example, the mouna was traditionally served by newlywed women to other women during their traditional hammam.
 The tamina is a kind of paste made with semolina, butter, hror or other spices and honey, usually served after a woman gave birth.

 M'semen, sfenj or baghrir are generally served with tea and can be topped with honey, jam or even olive oil and sugar.

 Creponne, a sorbet which originated in Oran, is a specialty in Algeria.
 Other desserts and cakes such as sfenj and kroki mchawcha are also commonly eaten.